PokeMMO-Tools/pokemmo-hub/README.md

 ## 💙 Credits <a id="credits"></a>
-- Thanks to Yibu for a massive dataset with a lot of informations on PokeMMO, fantastic to develop new tools and stuff.
+- Thanks to Yibu for a massive dataset with a lot of information on PokeMMO, fantastic for developing new tools.
+- Thanks to xlirate for significant contributions in optimising our tools.
 - Thanks to Bestfriends and Scales (Saclex) for tips on UI improvements.
 - Everyone who reported bugs and helped us improve the website
 - Everyone who helped in fixing bugs